Welcome to Gender Action Portal

 The gender difference in willingness to compete has been a burgeoning area of academic interest because competition is central to success in education, business, politics, and other leadership positions.
 Identifying when and how women and men are most willing to compete will inform structural designs to maximize participation and individuals’ contributions.
 Identify policies and practices we can employ to overcome this gender gap.

-Organizations can benefit from both women’s and men’s talent, intellect, and perspectives.
+Organizations can benefit from diverse talent, intellect, and perspectives.
 Examine how gender affects decision making and discover the skills and procedures that help people become better, more aware, decision makers.

 Entrepreneurship & Microfinance